miwagner1/k8s-at-home/README.md

 I am new to Kubernetes, so I imagine there are a lot of improvements left to be done with the configurations.

+## Air-Gap so we don’t need the internet when the nodes are rebooted for updates /loose power etc
+(Work in progress)
+**To do:**
+Docker Registry on each node
+Convert helm carts to manafests with the template command (include CRDs)
+Airgap install k3s
+Use https://hub.docker.com/r/joxit/docker-registry-ui to help us manage the registries

 ## Install k3s
 read through https://rancher.com/docs/k3s/latest/en/installation/ and make sure you meet the installation requirements.